Shelex/free-otp-api/README.md

         "result": {
             "ago": 1684535779458,
             "textAgo": "51 mins ago",
             "message": "Amazon: Your code is 228438.
 Don't share it.
-If you didn't request it, deny here https://amazon.com/a/c/r/lnqyxK8ckySBXJNgvdp014rIO"
+If you didn't request it, deny here https://amazon.com/a/c/r/lnqyxK8ckySBXJNgvdp014rIO", "otp": "228438"
         }
     }
     ```